Adnn/notes_graphics/docs/rtr.md

 _specular antialiasing_ techniques mitigate flickering highlights due to specular aliasing.
 (e.g. due to linearly filtering normals, or BRDF roughness, which have an non-linear relationship to the final color).
-There are other potential artifacts (e.g. unexpected changes in gloss with viewer distance), butspecular aliasing is usually the most noticeable issue.
+There are other potential artifacts (e.g. unexpected changes in gloss with viewer distance), but specular aliasing is usually the most noticeable issue.

 ##### Filtering normals and normal distributions p367